 Over the last few years, the slow economic recovery has increased the number of potentially eligible families.
 However, limited employment opportunities have resulted in some families remaining in Benefit programs longer than anticipated.
-A reduction or stabilization in program funding limits the program's ability to expand its service base (i.e., add new clients).
-Therefore, the annual caseload is likely to remain the same for 2015 and 2016.
+A reduction in program funding limits the program's ability to expand its service base (i.e., add new clients).
+Therefore, the annual caseload is likely to remain the same for 2017 and 2018.

-Health care reform has increased the number of applicants for Medical Assistance in SFY 2014.
-This may continue into SFY 2015 if state Medicaid expansion is approved by the General Assembly.
+Health care reform has increased the number of applicants for Medical Assistance in SFY 2016.
+This may continue into SFY 2017 and 2018 if state Medicaid expansion is approved by the General Assembly.